vmmc2/Flutter-Web-Course/README.md

 * O modulo 12 do Curso de Flutter (BMI Calculator App) eh muitooo bom para revisar conceitos-chave de Dart/Flutter.

 ## A Quick Intro About The Keywords: "Async" and "Await":
 * These keywords are used when we are working with asyncronous programming.
 To be more specific, this means that we dealing with time-consuming tasks such as: grab data from the internet, get the current position of our device on Earth and other stuff like that.
-These type of actions demand a lot of time and by using these keywords specified above we make sure that these requests are running in the background instead of the foreground.
-We do this because if these tasks were running in the foreground then it would be possible that our application just freeze.
+These types of actions demand a lot of time and by using these keywords specified above we make sure that these requests are running in the background instead of the foreground.
+We do this because if these tasks were running in the foreground then it would be possible that our application just got frozen.

 ## Need an "Initial Status" to be set to a specific Widget?
 * If that is the case, then we should consider creating a variable and initially assigning "null" to it, so we can use this keyword as its initial state.